Initiatives, Advocacy & Information

 The South Australian Container Deposit Scheme [CDS] is the longest running product stewardship program with the introduction of its Container Deposit Legislation [CDL] in 1977.
-South Australia’s overall return rate of beverage containers was 76.7% in 2019–20.
-Beverage containers make up only 2.8% of litter because of this refund scheme.
+South Australia’s overall return rate of beverage containers was 76% in 2022–23.

 Much has changed since the scheme’s inception, including types of containers, consumer choices, technology and markets for recycled materials.
 The South Australian Environment Protection Authority’s [SA EPA] commitment to improving the scheme resulted in it commencing a review of the CDS in 2019.